 - If management communications VLAN tagging is not enabled in the AP configuration, configure the switch to send and received untagged traffic for the VLAN you use for AP management.

 - If management communications VLAN tagging is enabled for the AP, configure the switch to send and receive tagged traffic for the VLAN you use for AP management.

 For instructions to enable and configure the VLANs on your switch, see the documentation for your switch.

-If you have enabled VLAN tagging in the SSIDs on your AP device, do not connect your AP device to a switch that does not support 802.1Q VLAN tagging.
+If you have enabled VLAN tagging in the SSIDs on your AP, do not connect your AP to a switch that does not support 802.1Q VLAN tagging.